raesene/container_sec_workstation/README.md

 ## Tools List - GUI

-If you install the GUI playbook then it will add some handy tools which require a GUI.
+If you install the GUI or desktop playbooks then it will add some handy tools which require a GUI.
 You can then access the VM from a machine with an X Server (e.g. MobaXterm or XMing on Windows) and access these additional tools

 - [firefox](https://www.mozilla.org/en-GB/firefox/new/?redirect_source=firefox-com)
 - [octant](https://github.com/vmware-tanzu/octant)